 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>Thinking inside a bigger box - Latest Comments in CRUD, REST, DDD, Rails - these are a few of my favorite things</title><link>http://thinkinginsideabiggerbox.disqus.com/</link><description></description><language>en</language><lastBuildDate>Wed, 09 Jan 2008 11:15:30 -0000</lastBuildDate><item><title>Re: CRUD, REST, DDD, Rails - these are a few of my favorite things</title><link>http://www.brodwall.com/johannes/blog/2007/02/27/crud-rest-rails/#comment-1797897</link><description>Hi, Aksel&lt;br&gt;&lt;br&gt;Yes, no, I don't know.
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>Thinking inside a bigger box - Latest Comments in CRUD, REST, DDD, Rails &amp;#8211; these are a few of my favorite things</title><link>http://thinkinginsideabiggerbox.disqus.com/</link><description></description><atom:link href="https://thinkinginsideabiggerbox.disqus.com/crud_rest_ddd_rails_these_are_a_few_of_my_favorite_things/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Wed, 09 Jan 2008 11:15:30 -0000</lastBuildDate><item><title>Re: CRUD, REST, DDD, Rails &amp;#8211; these are a few of my favorite things</title><link>http://johannesbrodwall.com/2007/02/27/crud-rest-rails/#comment-1797897</link><description>&lt;p&gt;Hi, Aksel&lt;/p&gt;&lt;p&gt;Yes, no, I don't know.
 If you have a large domain model you might of course want to manage it.
 Any large domain that's not managed can be bad.
-SQL helps you some with this, but WSDL really doesn't.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Johannes Brodwall</dc:creator><pubDate>Wed, 09 Jan 2008 11:15:30 -0000</pubDate></item><item><title>Re: CRUD, REST, DDD, Rails - these are a few of my favorite things</title><link>http://www.brodwall.com/johannes/blog/2007/02/27/crud-rest-rails/#comment-1797898</link><description>It's sort of an interesting idea, but don't you end up with an unmanageable explosion of models?</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">aksel</dc:creator><pubDate>Wed, 09 Jan 2008 06:55:18 -0000</pubDate></item><item><title>Re: CRUD, REST, DDD, Rails - these are a few of my favorite things</title><link>http://www.brodwall.com/johannes/blog/2007/02/27/crud-rest-rails/#comment-1797896</link><description>Thanks for the kind words.
+SQL helps you some with this, but WSDL really doesn't.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Johannes Brodwall</dc:creator><pubDate>Wed, 09 Jan 2008 11:15:30 -0000</pubDate></item><item><title>Re: CRUD, REST, DDD, Rails &amp;#8211; these are a few of my favorite things</title><link>http://johannesbrodwall.com/2007/02/27/crud-rest-rails/#comment-1797898</link><description>&lt;p&gt;It's sort of an interesting idea, but don't you end up with an unmanageable explosion of models?&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">aksel</dc:creator><pubDate>Wed, 09 Jan 2008 06:55:18 -0000</pubDate></item><item><title>Re: CRUD, REST, DDD, Rails &amp;#8211; these are a few of my favorite things</title><link>http://johannesbrodwall.com/2007/02/27/crud-rest-rails/#comment-1797896</link><description>&lt;p&gt;Thanks for the kind words.
 DDD is indeed one of my favorite programming books.
-Lots of inspiration from Mr. Evans.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">DHH</dc:creator><pubDate>Wed, 28 Feb 2007 01:08:50 -0000</pubDate></item></channel></rss>
+Lots of inspiration from Mr. Evans.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">DHH</dc:creator><pubDate>Wed, 28 Feb 2007 01:08:50 -0000</pubDate></item></channel></rss>